bketelsen/debian-bootc/README.md

 ## Fixes

 - `mount /dev/vda2 /sysroot/boot` - You need this to get `bootc status` and other stuff working.
 This can be fixed with a mount file or something similar inside the image later.

+## Inspirations, and Copy-Pasta

+- [ParticleOS](https://github.com/systemd/particleos) - 90% of the mkosi image is original particleos configuration.
+License LGPL v2.1